alanepaull/xapi/recipes/vle/answered_questions.md

 	</tr>
 	<tr>
 		<td>object.definition.correctResponsesPattern [1]</td>
 		<td>The Correct Responses Pattern contains an array of response patterns.
 A learner's response will be considered correct if it matches any of the response patterns in that array.
-See the [xAPI spec for more details](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#response-patterns) </td>
+See the <a href="https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#response-patterns">xAPI spec for more details</a>.</td>
 		<td>iri</td>
 	</tr>
 </table>